 The next Bobsy FF came to the attention of this registry when offered for sale in January of 2018 by Gene Leasure in AZ.
 It is a "project car" not having been raced since probably before 1984.
 Your humble and obedient servant (and keeper of the Bobsy Registry) decided it was only right that he should purchase the car to bring it more directly into the Bobsy fold.
 So it has been added to the Team Terrific Racing fleet of race cars.

 It will be a total restoration project.
 While some period pictures of the car will be featured here, in conjunction with its ownership history, complete pictorial coverage of its 2018 restoration can be seen here, in a separate SmugMug Photo Gallery.

 As it turns out, I was able to track this car's ownership back to new!
 And a most amazing fact was revealed.
-This car was raced new by none other than Jim Trueman.
+This car was raced (or tested) when new by none other than Jim Trueman.
+Jim may not have owned the car, but it seems certain he sat in the car, maybe testing or setting up for a friend up may have been the first owner.
 Jim was a very successful racer in the '70s who went on to race a Bobsy SR-5 to a couple of national championships (see the History Page).
-He also campaigned a Jerry Mong built IMSA race car.
+He also campaigned a Jerry Mong built IMSA race car in 1976.
 He won 125 races in his 23 years as a driver.
 At one time he owned the Mid-Ohio race track.
-And he even owned the car in which Bobby Rahal won the Indy 500.
-He died much too young at the age of 51.
+And he even owned the team in which Bobby Rahal won the Indy 500 in 1986.
+There is an interesting article on Jim and Rahal's close relationship.
+Jim died later that year at the much too young age of 51.